Understanding the History, Practice, and Wisdom of Tarot

 Wherever Tarot first originated, many different cultures were fascinated with the cards, and they incorporated the cards into their own cultures.

 The earliest known Tarot deck dates to 1390.
-It may have been brought to Europe by wandering tribes of Gypsies.
-I feel that the Gypsies perverted Tarot—instead of using it as a tool for spirituality and a source of wisdom, they turned it into a parlor trick.
+It may have been brought to Europe by wandering tribes of Romani.
+I feel that the Romani perverted Tarot—instead of using it as a tool for spirituality and a source of wisdom, they turned it into a parlor trick.
 They told fortunes for money.

 Today you can find many different decks of Tarot cards.
 Each artist interprets the cards in his or her own way, building upon the tradition of Tarot, but adding his own unique interpretation to the cards.